 - choose a CV style that fits your situation or one that employers in that sector prefer

-- use a clear font like Arial, Times New Roman or Calibri, size 11 or bigger.
-Always use the same style throughout
+- use a clear font like Arial, Times New Roman or Calibri, size 11 or bigger and always use the same style throughout

 - use headings, bullet points and spacing to break information up to make it easier to read

 - be clear and to the point and keep it to 2 sides of A4